 Early Origins of the Bikarthon family

-The surname Bikarthon was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest
+The surname Bikarthon was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

 Important Dates for the Bikarthon family

 This web page shows only a small excerpt of our Bikarthon research.
 Another 142 words (10 lines of text) covering the years 1200, 1296, 1429, 1451, 1777, 1643 and 1693 are included under the topic Early Bikarthon History in all our PDF Extended History products and printed products wherever possible.

 Bikarthon Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Bikarthon include Bickerton, Bickertown, Beckertoun, Bikerton, Bikarton and many more.

 Early Notables of the Bikarthon family (pre 1700)